tevslin/debate_team/README.md

 6. run.
 7. you will be prompted for an optional test debate topic and a name for the saved debate team.
 8. if you use your debate team with either debatemanager or a Streamlit app, be sure to specifiy the name and location of your debate team json file in debatemanager __main___ or streamlit_app.py as appropriate.
 If you uploaded the json file containing your debate team speciifcation to your own repository or somewhere else, you can give the url ratther than a file address.

+### to capture console output from a Python finction and stream it to streamlit
+1. download ststreamer.py (it's not on PyPi).
+2. import ststreamer into the code that your're writing
+3. write a function like this and use it to call your function.
+4. ~~~Python
+    # Function to capture the console output
+    def capture_console_output(func, *args, **kwargs):
+      f = ststreamer.ObservableStringIO()
+      with redirect_stdout(f):
+        func(*args, **kwargs)
+    output = f.getvalue()
+    return output

+## ideas for enhancement
+Let one or more of the debaters be humans
+Empoweer the debaters to do research
+Empower the judge to fact-check
+Implement with an open source LLM

+## privacy
+No code here explititly collects any information of any kind.
+However, some usage stastics are available fro both github and Streamlit.

+## disclaimer
+This allcome with no warrabnty of any kind nor any promise to fix problems or maintain compatabity with the code it uses.
+However, bug reprorts, issues, and enhancement pull reuests are welcone.